This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 It’s important to note that a lack of direct sunlight can promote the growth of algae and bacteria, making it more difficult to maintain your outdoor garden pond or wildlife pond.

-Pond builders who choose to build their ponds in the shade will need to add algae and bacteria maintenance to their pond-management routine.
+Pond builders who build their ponds in the shade must add algae and bacteria maintenance to their pond-management routine.
 This means it can take more to manage a shaded pond than a pond with access to natural and direct sunlight.

-If managing algae and other bacteria that can grow in shaded ponds isn’t your thing, you’ll want to consider building your pond in a different location that provides access to an adequate amount of direct sunlight.
+If managing algae and other bacteria that can grow in shaded ponds isn’t your thing, you’ll want to consider building your pond in a different location that provides access to adequate direct sunlight.

 Benefits of Building Garden Ponds and Wildlife Ponds in Shaded Areas vs. Direct Sun

-Aside from the growth of algae and other biological materials that can happen in shaded ponds, there are actually many upsides to building your wildlife or garden pond in shaded areas.
+Aside from the growth of algae and other biological materials in shaded ponds, there are many upsides to building your wildlife or garden pond in shaded areas.

 The Benefits of Indirect Sunlight for Small Garden Ponds